 Acupuncture addresses the cause of your underlying condition and improves the body’s natural self-healing process.
 Acupuncture involves placing very thin and sterile needles into specific points on the body to improve health.
-It helps by improving circulation, decreasing inflammation, relaxing muscles, relieving stress, and providing overall balance to the body systems.
-Below are just some of the many reasons people use acupuncture:
+It helps by improving circulation & energy, decreasing inflammation, relaxing muscles, relieving stress, and providing overall balance to the body systems.

 - Sports injuries

 - Colds and Flu

 - Cancer Care

 - Knee Pain

 - Neck Pain

 - Weight loss